-In his lovely homily for the Solemnity of All Saints, Year B, Father Hanly tells the story of the candelabra.
+In this beautiful homily for the All Saints’ Day, Father Hanly tells the story of the candelabra.

 First Reading: Revelation 7:2-4, 9-14

 Responsorial Psalm: Psalms 24:1-2, 3-4, 5-6